 Work is rapidly and dramatically changing!
-Offices has diverted from the classic office look to a more engaging, including and interior design focused workplace.
+Offices have diverted from the classic office look to a more engaging, inclusive and interior design focused workplace.
 It’s safe to say that 2020 will be the year of the office face-lift.

 We are now in the second month of the new year and decade, and from what we can see, there are some major shifts in the workplace.
 We are redefining co-working, flexible working, sustainability and mental health awareness.
 It’s time to crack the rigid 9-to-5 schedules.